codeski/U-vid-frontend/Readme.md

 # README

 ## Description
-"U Videos" is a single page application written in JavaScript that stores all the videos you want to organize by category using a Rails backend.
+"U Videos" is a single page application written in OO JavaScript that stores all the videos you want to organize by category using a Rails backend server.
 You will have full CRUD functionality of Videos and Categories without having to refresh the page.

 Video Demo -